MitoCanada

 • Using smoothies, soups or oral nutrition supplements when solid foods are difficult to tolerate or appetite is low

-Because nutritional needs and tolerances can vary widely depending on the specific mitochondri diagnosis, symptoms, and overall health, working with a healthcare provider or dietitian familiar with mitochondrial disease can help tailor these strategies.
+Because nutritional needs and tolerances can vary widely depending on the specific mitochondrial diagnosis, symptoms, and overall health, working with a healthcare provider or dietitian familiar with mitochondrial disease can help tailor these strategies.
 Personalized guidance can be especially important during periods of illness, stress or unintentional weight loss, when energy needs may change.

 Hydration for Energy Support